Affirm (NASDAQ:AFRM) Shares Gap Down to $69.98

-AFRM has been the topic of several research reports.
-Truist Securities increased their target price on Affirm from $77.00 to $82.00 and gave the stock a “buy” rating in a research report on Wednesday, June 2nd.
-Mizuho cut their price objective on Affirm from $90.00 to $76.00 and set a “buy” rating on the stock in a report on Monday, July 19th.
-Stephens initiated coverage on Affirm in a research note on Monday, June 21st.
+AFRM has been the topic of several research analyst reports.
+Stephens started coverage on Affirm in a research note on Monday, June 21st.
 They issued an “underweight” rating and a $55.00 price objective on the stock.
-Truist reduced their price objective on Affirm from $160.00 to $77.00 in a research note on Tuesday, May 11th.
-Finally, Credit Suisse Group reduced their price objective on Affirm from $85.00 to $70.00 and set a “neutral” rating on the stock in a research note on Tuesday, May 11th.
-They noted that the move was a valuation call.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and eight have assigned a buy rating to the stock.
-The stock presently has an average rating of “Hold” and an average target price of $78.00.
+Mizuho reduced their price target on Affirm from $90.00 to $76.00 and set a “buy” rating on the stock in a research report on Monday, July 19th.
+Truist reduced their price target on Affirm from $160.00 to $77.00 in a research report on Tuesday, May 11th.
+Truist Securities boosted their price target on Affirm from $77.00 to $82.00 and gave the stock a “buy” rating in a research report on Wednesday, June 2nd.
+Finally, Bank of America boosted their price target on Affirm from $71.00 to $82.00 and gave the stock a “buy” rating in a research report on Wednesday.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and eight have given a buy rating to the company.
+Affirm has a consensus rating of “Hold” and an average target price of $78.00.

 Affirm Holdings, Inc operates a platform for digital and mobile-first commerce in the United States and Canada.
 The company's platform includes point-of-sale payment solution for consumers, merchant commerce solutions, and a consumer-focused app.
 Its payments network and partnership with an originating bank, enables consumers to pay for a purchase over time with terms ranging from one to forty-eight months.